top of page

 1. Gather Your Medical & Lifestyle Information

-• Past diagnoses (sleep apnea, anxiety, depression, hypertension).
+• Diagnosed conditions (sleep apnea, anxiety, hypertension)

 2. Track Your Daily Habits

-• Exercise frequency and timing.
+• Exercise timing and intensity

-3. Technology Prep (if Telehealth)
+3. Technology Prep (If Telehealth)

 4. Write Down Your Questions